alburtwang/specs/schema-layer/data-structures/hashmap.md

 Future iterations of this specification may explore:

- * Default hash algorithm(s) outputting a larger number of bits.
+ * Default hash algorithm(s) outputting a larger number of bits (e.g. a cryptographic hash function such as SHA2-256).
  * Resetting the `index` calculation to take bits from the start of the hash once maximum-depth is reached, allowing or theoretically infinite depth data structures.
+ * Allowing flexibility in `bucketSize` at maximum-depth nodes.

 ### Hash algorithm